Big runs lead Wilson girls to 55-27 win over Darlington

-DARLINGTON, S.C. -- Wilson closed out the second quarter on a 12-2 run and outscored Darlington 11-1 in the third en route to the Tigers’ 20th victory of the season, a 55-27 win.
+DARLINGTON — Wilson closed out the second quarter on a 12-2 run and outscored Darlington 11-1 in the third en route to the Tigers’ 20th victory of the season, a 55-27 win Feb.
+12.

 WHS also finishes as undefeated Region 6-4A champs at 10-0 and will await its first-round state playoff opponent next week.